 If you make this glucose-free chocolate mirror glaze, don’t forget to give me some feedback.
 Enjoy making this mirror glaze!

-Thank you for your visit to my pastry blog of easy and foolproof recipes, and your comments.
+Thank you for your visit and your comments.